 This easy craft can be included within lesson

-Review craft printing options and suggested learning activities while assembling
+Review craft printing options and suggested learning activities during the craft assembly.

 template for body.
-Discuss colors (black or brown tones) on the template.
+Discuss colors on the template.

 template.
 Children can color, paint, or print directly to color